THEIR BIOGRAPHY IS NOW AVAILABLE, as an eBook for the Kindle, Nook, and other tablets.

 A souvenir water transfer decal, circa 1958.

-This Website Relates to The Gardens' Heyday: the Decade of the Fifties
+This Website Relates to The Gardens' Heyday: the Decade of the 1950s

 Created, Designed, and Edited by Charles LeBuff

-FOR SEVENTY-EIGHT YEARS, the Everglades Wonder Gardens, once the premier wildlife and botanical showplace of Southwest Florida, was a popular attraction for Florida visitors and regional residents.
+Until 1992, Everglades Wonder Gardens, was the premier wildlife and botanical showplace of Florida.
+It was a major attraction that introduced visitors to the amazing wildlife of the Everglades.
 This web page presents some interesting aspects of the Garden's early history and information on the attraction's founders, Bill and Lester Piper.
-Their biography, Everglades Wildlife Barons, is a fascinating and enjoyable read about their exciting lives with wild animals.
-Dozens of Bill and Lester Piper's relatives, former employees, aquaintences, including a few of their surviving contemporaries — people who knew them well — were interviewed and helped create this book.
+Their biography, Everglades Wildlife Barons, is a fascinating and enjoyable read about their exciting lives as bootleggers and later as wildlife entrepreneurs.
+Dozens of Bill and Lester Piper's relatives, former employees, acquaintances, including a few of their surviving contemporaries — people who knew them well — were interviewed and helped create this biography.

-You will find four unique video clips on this page.
-It's suggested you read the text adjacent to each player first.
-This will give the videos time to load and become operable, and you'll better understand the content of the clip before viewing it.
-For best results you need a broadband connection.
+Four unique video clips are included on this page.
+It's suggested you read the text adjacent to each player first to better understand the content of the clip before viewing it.
 Be sure your volume is turned up.

-Although Everglades Wonder Gardens as we once knew it has closed, most of its animals sold to the highest bidder, and the land on the real estate market, all who have contributed to this webpage to help keep the Piper brothers meaningful story alive are saddened.
+Although Everglades Wonder Gardens as we once knew it has closed, most of its animals sold to the highest bidder, and the land on the real estate market, all of us who have contributed to this web page to help keep the Piper brothers meaningful story alive are saddened.
 I will continue to "keep the faith" and upgrade this page's content periodically.
 Therefore, I recommend that readers do not save the page as a favorite, but come in fresh from time to time.

 — Charles LeBuff